Triple M

 Triple M is an Australian commercial radio network owned and operated by Southern Cross Austereo.
-The network consists of 40 radio stations broadcasting a mainstream rock music format and 5 digital radio stations.
+The network consists of 45 radio stations with flagship stations broadcasting a mainstream/classic rock music format in Sydney, Melbourne, and Brisbane, 37 regional stations broadcasting a modern adult contemporary/adult hits format and 5 digital radio stations.

 The network dates back to the launch of Triple M Sydney in 1980.
 On 15 December 2016, the network was amalgamated with the LocalWorks network of regional radio stations.

 History

 The first Triple M station was Triple M Sydney, which commenced broadcasting to Sydney on 2 August 1980.
 Triple M Sydney and then-rival 2Day FM were the first commercial FM radio stations in Sydney.
 Throughout the 1980s, Triple M was one of the highest-rating radio stations in Sydney, spearheaded by its morning show presented by Doug Mulray and featuring the writing of and occasional appearances by Andrew Denton.
 For all of this period and into the 1990s, Triple M's promotional campaign featured the character "Dr Dan", a guitar-playing satyr with wings, inspired by artwork by legendary Australian cartoonist Peter Ledger, and a theme song that was an extended reworking of the Mike Batt track "Introduction (The Journey of a Fool)", from his 1979 album Tarot Suite.

 In 1988, Melbourne radio station EON FM (3EON), 92.3 was taken over by Triple M and changed its callsign to Triple M and moved to 105.1 MHz in November 1988.
 EON FM was Australia's first commercial FM radio station, commencing broadcasting on 11 July 1980.

 Brisbane radio station Triple M Brisbane was launched in 1980 and took on the FM104 identity soon after.
 It returned to the Triple M identity in early 1990.
 Its callsign has remained 4MMM since its 1980 launch.
 Triple M Brisbane started broadcasting on 104.1FM, then late in the 1980s changed to its present frequency of 104.5-FM.